SURFnet/ocra-implementations/README.md

 # CREDITS

 This project was initiated by SURFnet and developed by Egeniq.

 The Java and Objective-c versions were updated from draft-13 to the final RFC specification with support from Innovation District.

-SURFnet and Egeniq are not affiliated with the OATH consortium.
+The PHP version received bugfix contributions from Andjelko Horvat.

 * http://www.surfnet.nl
 * http://www.egeniq.com

+Disclaimer: SURFnet and Egeniq are not affiliated with the OATH consortium.